Here are all the great cocktail recipes you should know how to make, from the classic margarita to the frothy gin fizz to the French 75. Cheers!

 Once we started learning how to make great cocktail recipes, well, we couldn’t stop!
 We’ve started a library of easy cocktail recipes that we’re always adding to.
 We can’t wait for you to give them a try!
-Below are the best of our best cocktail recipes!
+Below are the best of our best cocktail recipes: fun, fancy and everywhere in between!
 Scroll below the recipes for tips on how to become a semi-professional mixologist.
 Ready to get drinking?

 The tart margarita is one of our top cocktail recipes to make at home, and it has endless variations (see below).
 This one is the classic, made with 3 simple ingredients: lime, Cointreau and tequila!
 And for a festive topping, try our bright and beautiful margarita salt.

 Ahh, the Tom Collins: a nostalgic cocktail that’s about as classic as it gets!
 This tall highball drink is a gin sour, a sweet and sour drink made with gin.
 It’s refreshing, bubbly, and makes any evening more fun!
 Here’s exactly how to make this classic cocktail!